BrokenSwing/Comixaire/specifications/usecases/booking/README.md

 ## 1.3 Pre-Conditions

-The employee must be logged onto the system before this use case begins.
+The employee must be logged onto the system before this use case begins

 ## 1.4 Post-Conditions

 If the use case was successful, the booking is saved.
 The item is now booked.
-Otherwise, the item state is unchanged.
+Otherwise, the item state is unchanged